1enn0/cinemontage/README.md

 # cinemontage
-create film fingerprints, inspired by "cinema redux"

-just a simple bash script for creating film fingerprints
+a simple bash script for creating a visual fingerprint of an entire movie, similar to "cinema redux"

 ###dependencies
 * avconv
 * imagemagick

-on debian like systems, you can install all required dependencies by executing the following command in your terminal:
+on debian-based systems, you can install all required dependencies by executing the following command in your terminal:
 ```sudo apt-get install libav-tools imagemagick```